ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 # Takeaways

 You have successfully demonstrated
- - Creating a Job Template for Virtual Server configurations
+ - Creating a Job Template to create a Virtual Server
  - Launching a Job Template from the Ansible Tower UI
  - Verifying the Virtual Server is correctly created
- - Veryfying the web servers are up and running
+ - Veryfying the web server is up and running

 ---

 # Complete

-You have completed lab exercise 6
+You have completed lab exercise 4.1

 [Click here to return to the Ansible Network Automation Workshop](../README.md)